 With illnesses and viruses going around, I know many of us are looking for ways to soothe kids sore throats—whether scratchy, raw, or just painful swallowing.
-And while there aren’t a ton of medicines that can help little kids, these options may offer some relief.
+And while there aren’t a ton of medicines that can help little kids, these easy options may offer some relief.

 Kids Sore Throats